appy-one/acebase/README.md

 ## Running AceBase in the browser

 AceBase is now able to run stand-alone in the browser.
-It uses IndexedDB or localStorage to store the data, or sessionStorage if you want a temporary database.
+It uses IndexedDB or LocalStorage to store the data, or SessionStorage if you want a temporary database.

 NOTE: If you want to connect to a remote AceBase [acebase-server](https://www.npmjs.com/package/acebase-server) from the browser instead of running one locally, use [acebase-client](https://www.npmjs.com/package/acebase-client) instead.